-Xing should not be a second Facebook
+Xing shouldn't have a second Facebook breast

 The anti-maintenance has surprised me, but shows just why the people are on Xing.
 On the other hand, I was also quite confused when I opened Xing yesterday and discovered the new function.

 When I faced Facebook discovered, I asked myself why this ingenious pinboard function isn't also available on Xing.
 Now that they are on Xing, I think they are simply superfluous.
 ME that comes years too late: Facebook, and also Twitter for sworns, established as an exchange medium.

 Xing, on the other hand, is the quiet address book backup where you can conveniently export contacts and appointments, and for many, this is the number 1 page if you want to learn about a resume.
 And now that!

 The end for Xing?

 The attempt to contact Facebook aligning is just another strategic mistake that Xing makes: After the IPO, with which the company slowed down its own growth at an early stage.
 And after the unsuccessful international expansion, where, for example, cultural customs in Asia were simply overlooked and where you just look old next to competition like LinkedIn.
 So it's no wonder that Gründerszene Xing is one of the German companies that will no longer exist in this form in 2015.

 After all, there are also setbacks.
 So the business network gave up its “Topics” feature.
 This is also linked to a social signal: the users apparently did not want to use another feature.
 There was also a modest message from Xing, which describes itself as Germany's most popular business and recruiting portal.
 It was written in a nutshell: